milgrim2023/human-speed/_posts/2025-01-29-favourite-work.md

 ### Swaffham Prior - Commercial End - Lode

 The cycle path is a narrow, shared-use path which you join as the road forks at the end of the village.
-While it runs alongside a 60 mph main road and can be quite noisy, thankfully it's only a few hundred metres before you take the first right onto Abbey Lane.
+While it runs alongside a 60 mph main road and can be quite noisy, thankfully it's only a few hundred meters before you take the first right onto Abbey Lane.
 This turn through Commercial End avoids Swaffham Bullbeck, where the dual-use path stops and things get messy, even in a 30 mph zone.

 Continuing straight down the 'hill' on Abbey Lane, then straight on, onto Fenn Lane, which takes you round and left onto White Droveway.
 This short and quiet loop takes you to the shared-use path, again along the noisy B102, leading down to Lode.